 Why do I do this stuff?

 ODTUG is where I learned to be a mature technical professional.
 Sure, I had technical Oracle skills before I got to ODTUG.
-I had worked at General Electric writing automation engineering drafting applications – code that produced production drawings.
-At Computervision, writing CAD-CAM Architecture, Engineering and Drafting packages.
-Using a bit of Oracle there, about when that internet thing came to be.
-Then I worked in state and federal government (fisheries) agencies, on Oracle database.
+I worked at General Electric writing automation engineering drafting applications – code that produced production drawings.
+At Computervision, I wrote CAD-CAM Architecture, Engineering and Drafting packages.
+I used bit of Oracle at CV, about when that Internet thing came to be.
+Then I worked in state and federal government (fisheries) agencies, on Oracle databases.
 Forms, Reports, Discoverer, Designer.
 Then came Portal, then HTML-DB.

 I was privileged to attend an IOUG Live conference – what a great way to learn!
 I volunteered – reviewing conference submissions.
 Presented!
 On Oracle Forms.
 Helped out with the IOUG SELECT Journal.

 Then someone suggested I try ODTUG.
 They thought it might be a better fit, since I was a developer.
 Thank you, Bob Reidman, for that not-so-subtle nudge.

 ODTUG has a spark, an indescribable vibe that you just don’t find at other user conferences.
 We are technical, committed, passionate and fun.
 Something happens when top technical experts and Oracle product teams combine, elbow to elbow to share and talk tech.
 That spark was evident in the first ODTUG I attended.
 And I don’t even remember which one it was.
 I got accepted to speak,on Oracle Forms and again, and JDeveloper for PL/SQL Developers (literally days before they split off SQL Developer as a separate product).
 I attended – still attend – both ODTUG and IOUG COLLABORATE conferences.
 By speaking and volunteering, I gained – gain – confidence in my skills, in myself as a professional.
 Good stuff.